-The Australian Department of Health has released the 2019 Economic and social impacts of recreational hunting and shooting report.
+In 2019, the Australian Department of Health released the Economic and social impacts of recreational hunting and shooting report.

-DELWP commissioned the Estimating the economic impact of hunting in Victoria in 2013 to obtain an accurate measure of the economic impact of hunting.
+DEPI commissioned the Estimating the economic impact of hunting in Victoria in 2013 report, in order to obtain an accurate measure of the economic impact of hunting in Victoria.

 The study measured expenditure on game and pest hunting by Victorian game licence holders using a survey, and was conducted by RM Consulting Group with EconSearch and DBM Consultants.